t29gupta/TG_Assignment_T1/README.md

 # TG_Web_Extraction
-Web extractor for local html file.
-It is a console application The projects are in .Net5.
+- Web extractor for local html file
+- It is a console application
+- The projects are in .Net5.
-I'm using HtmlAgilityPack for HTML dom operations
+- I'm using HtmlAgilityPack for HTML dom operations

 ## Prerequisites:
 1. Visual Studio 2019